-In this guide, we’re going to explain how to plan meetings that work, that get results and that don’t waste time.
+In this guide, we’re going to explain how to plan meetings that work in 2020 that get results and that don’t waste time.

 We’ll start by making sure that you only hold meetings when they’re absolutely necessary.
 You can’t eliminate every meeting from a business, but you can cut out many of them, reserving meeting time only for the most important gatherings.

 We’ll then talk about the agenda.
 One vital way to make sure that the meeting stays on point is to make sure that everyone knows exactly what the meeting will be about.
 They’ll know what to prepare and they’ll come to the meeting with ideas already in their head and ready to be shared.
 We’ll explain how to do it.

 We’ll then make a quick dive into the meeting itself.
 All sorts of strategies can keep a meeting short and to the point.
 We won’t review all of them in this guide but we will look at the actions that are most likely to waste a meeting’s time.
 We’ll look at where meetings go wrong and what you can do to keep your meeting on track.